 In the sections below, you will be going over your options for strengthening your floor joists.
 Many of them can be completed by even the most inexperienced DIY enthusiasts.

 However, attempting to work around electrical and plumbing may drastically cause issues.
-So to help you make an informed decision, here are different options you can choose from to reinforce your floor joists.:
+So to help you make an informed decision, the dropdown sections below cover options for reinforcing your floor joists: